softdev15/slate/source/index.html.md

 | 12             | Error: Request to TMS failed.
 | 13             | Costs: Multiple possible accrual combinations
 | 14             | Error: Missing Issuer Code
-| 15             | Costs: One or more costs is apportioned to a consol
 | 16             | Demo: Document passed validation
 | 17             | Business Validation Failure: Invoice date is in the future
 | 18             | Error: Job not found